joeax/LearnAI-DesigningandArchitectingIntelligentAgents/05-cognitive_services/2_activity.md

 ## Objectives

-In this lab, you will be seperated into groups of 3-5 people as directed by the instructor.
+In this lab, you will be separated into groups of 3-5 people as directed by the instructor.
 Each group will brainstorm ways to add Cognitive Services to bots, for the case study below (and from previous sections), to make them smarter and more effective/efficient.
 You will create a proposal for this design to be included in your Capstone Project.

 ## Case Study